19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 | Medium     |   10 feet |          3 |                     At most 16 |
 | Large      |   15 feet |          5 |                     At most 36 |
 | Huge       |  20+ feet |         8+ |                            64+ |

-## Lines

-A line is a rectangular area of effect.
-A line has a specified length.
-The line itself has negligible width typically, but any creature within 5 feet of the line's path is considered affected.

-If playing on a square grid then you draw any straight line with a 5 foot width.
-Any squares that have at least 25% of their area covered by the line are considered affected.

-Lines are seldom used because of their particularly difficulty in abstract maps.

 ## Areas